noramurakozy/SDA_web/index.md

 This webpage was created as an assignment for the [Social Data Analysis and Visualisation](https://kurser.dtu.dk/course/02806) course at DTU in 2022.
 The site presents our findings on the connection between tree density and crime occurences in San Francisco.
 Please find the repository of this GitHub page **[here](https://github.com/noramurakozy/SDA_web/tree/gh-pages)**.

 TODO: regenerate TOC when we're done
+TODO: add link to github repo, data, notebook in one place for easy access

 ## Table of contents
 - [Introduction](#introduction)